nicolemud/team1_artsite/README.md

 # team1_artsite
 This site is for the art department to make their online processes and functions easier to use.
 ## Installation
+* install Drupal 8
-* Create the Pantheon site
+*Create the Pantheon site
 * Install Git
 *
 ## Code